 Get Online Help During the COVID-19 Global Pandemic

-During this challenging and stressful time with many people staying at home to avoid exposure to the risky COVID-19 virus, many Christian brothers and sisters, pastors, and church leaders will experience anxiety, worry, depression, stress, and other emotional and mental distress.
-In addition to valuable information and practical advice, a most helpful thing is connecting with another person in real time using the phone, video conferencing, and online sessions.
-We will post helpful resources as we find them here.
+During this challenging and stressful time with many people staying at home to avoid exposure to the risky COVID-19 virus, many Christian brothers and sisters, pastors, clergy, and church leaders will experience anxiety, worry, depression, stress, and other emotional and mental distress.
+In addition to valuable information and practical advice, a most helpful thing is connecting with other people interactively in real-time using the phone, video conferencing, and online sessions.
+We will post more live links as we find them here.
 Please contact us and add other useful helps you know of.

 Free two-hour faith-based approach to processing your feelings and emotions, designed to help those who are struggling with emotions, stress and anxiety created by the ongoing crisis in our nation and world.